elisa-tech/wg-automotive/Cluster_Display_Use_Case_v2/Item_Defintion/Item_Definition.md

   * Rationale: The more sophisticated model including several rendering planes might be necessary at some point to achieve sufficient diagnostic coverage, depending on the HW metrics of the Telltale checker element, since checking on rendering plane level allows to pinpoint the source of a malfunction with higher precision.
     * Non Monolithic rendering also is prerequisite for a potential degradation mode, should we at some point extend the use case to include it (see above)
     * From a safety design perspective, we do not assume that the more complex multi plane variant gives us any additional insights.
-    * [todo, done] Formulate design with two components, one checking HW or SW and one monitor in SW, to keep it a Linux use case
+    * [todo, done, recheck once more] Formulate design with two components, one checking HW or SW and one monitor in SW, to keep it a Linux use case
 * We separate the telltale checking functionally to the monitoring/reaction, this enables us to transition from a HW based checker to SW based checker without having to rework the concept completely.
 * There are diferent types of tell tales indicating different information i.e. battery level or engine temperature which may have different ASIL level assigned.
 We limit our analysis to the worst case, seen as ASIL-B.
 * [todo, confirm formulation] We assume, that the cyclical message coming in contains the already arbitrated requestet telltale status for all safety relevant telltales.